litebase/litebase/docs/updating_sqlite.md

 ./scripts/update_sqlite.sh
 ```

 The `sqlite3.c` and `sqlite3.h` files will be updated.
-These changes can be commited to a new branch, and a [pull request](https://github.com/litebase/litebase/pulls) opened to ensure all tests pass.
+These changes can be committed to a new branch, and a [pull request](https://github.com/litebase/litebase/pulls) opened to ensure all tests pass.